him-mah10/Security-or-Company-Identifier/ReadMe.md

 # Author - Himanshu Maheshwari

 ## Objective:
 Given a set of news data and the objective is to perform NER on the data to derive a particular security for which the article is.
 These news articles may refer to one or more companies.
-The goal is to find out the primary company which the article is referring to.
+The goal is to find out the primary/secondary company which the article is referring to and output it's ticker symbol.

 ### Rules to identify primary company:
  1. If an article title contain company name or security name that takes precedence over others